rhyswynne/ebay-feeds-for-wordpress/readme.txt

-=== eBay Feeds for WordPress ===
+=== WP eBay Product Feeds ===
-Plugin Name:  eBay Feeds For Wordpress
+Plugin Name:  WP eBay Product Feeds
 Plugin URI:   https://winwar.co.uk/plugins/ebay-feeds-wordpress/?utm_source=header&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress
 Donate link:  https://winwar.co.uk/plugins/ebay-feeds-wordpress/#donate
-Description:  Output RSS to HTML with this simple plugin.
+Description:  Formerly eBay Feeds for WordPress.
+Output RSS to HTML with this simple plugin.
 Easy to install, set up and customise.
-Version:      2.4
+Version:      2.6
-Tested Up to: 5.1
+Tested Up to: 5.4
 Author:       Rhys Wynne
 Author URI:   https://www.winwar.co.uk/?utm_source=header&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress
 Contributors: rhyswynne
-Stable tag: trunk
+Stable tag: 2.6
 Requires at least: 3.0
+Text Domain: ebay-feeds-for-wordpress
 Tags: ebay, ebay partner feeds, ebay partner network, gutenberg ready, affiliate marketing

 Display feeds of eBay Products from eBay Partner Network on your site.

 == Description ==

-eBay Feeds For WordPress allows you to quickly and easily place feeds from the eBay Partner Network into your WordPress blog.
+WP eBay Product Feeds allows you to quickly and easily place feeds from the eBay Partner Network into your WordPress blog.
 These can easily be embedded into posts, placed as widgets or inserted into the themes - flexibility is huge.
 This plugin is ideal for bloggers who wish to make more money through their blogs by promoting eBay's affiliate programme, as well as users who sell their own items on eBay.

 *Having Problems?* Please use the either the [WordPress.org support forums](https://wordpress.org/support/plugin/ebay-feeds-for-wordpress/) and I'll attempt to get back to you quickly.
 In a rush?
 Use our [**Priority Support Forums**](http://winwar.co.uk/priority-support/?utm_source=description&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress) to get an answer within 1 business day.

-= eBay Feeds for WordPress Premium =
+= WP eBay Product Feeds Premium =
-[**eBay Feeds for WordPress Premium**](https://www.winwar.co.uk/plugins/ebay-feeds-for-wordpress-premium/?utm_source=ebayfeedsforwordpresspremium&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress) is a plugin that extends the usability of eBay Feeds for WordPress to allow you to create simple templates.
+[**WP eBay Product Feeds Premium**](https://www.winwar.co.uk/plugins/ebay-feeds-for-wordpress-premium/?utm_source=ebayfeedsforwordpresspremium&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress) is a plugin that extends the usability of WP eBay Product Feeds to allow you to create simple templates.
 You can turn feeds into beautiful shop style layouts, encouraging clickthroughs, higher sales and more referrals.

-Also, from 2.3, you can now use eBay Feeds for WordPress Premium to introduce smart links into your post.
+Also, from 2.3, you can now use WP eBay Product Feeds Premium to introduce smart links into your post.
 Save time and effort creating affiliate links to eBay using Smart Links!

 = About Winwar Media =
 This plugin is made by [**Winwar Media**](http://winwar.co.uk/?utm_source=about&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress), a WordPress Development and Training Agency in Manchester, UK.

 Why don't you?

-* [eBay Feeds For Wordpress](http://winwar.co.uk/plugins/ebay-feeds-wordpress/?utm_source=about&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress) WordPress Plugin homepage with further instructions.
+* [WP eBay Product Feeds](http://winwar.co.uk/plugins/ebay-feeds-wordpress/?utm_source=about&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress) WordPress Plugin homepage with further instructions.
 * Check out more of our [WordPress Plugins](http://winwar.co.uk/plugins/?utm_source=about&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress)
 * Follow us on Social Media, such as [Facebook](https://www.facebook.com/winwaruk), [Twitter](https://twitter.com/winwaruk) or [Google+](https://plus.google.com/+WinwarCoUk)
 * [Send us an email](http://winwar.co.uk/contact-us/?utm_source=about&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress)!
 We like hearing from plugin users.